thatblindgeye/Etch-a-Sketch/README.md

 This is my version of the Etch-a-Sketch project for The Odin Project, styled after the actual Etch-a-Sketch toy.
-Includes:
+The project:

-1.  the ability to click within the grid to turn the drawing on or off.
+1.  has the ability to click within the grid to turn the drawing on or off.
-2.  the option for user to select a specific color with the color picker.
+2.  has the option for user to select a specific color with the color picker.
-3.  the ability to choose between 3 pen options: solid, gradient, or random.
+3.  has 3 pen options: solid, gradient, or random.
     - both the solid and gradient options use the color selected by user.
-    - the gradient option starts with 10% transparency and increases by 10% each time a cell is moused over.
+    - the gradient option starts with 10% alpha for rgba and increases a cell's alpha by 10% each time it is moused over.
     - the random option fills each cell with a random color.
+4.  is mobile friendly, but each cell must be tapped to fill (dragging to fill does not work).

 Check out my <a href="https://thatblindgeye.github.io/Etch-a-Sketch/">Etch-a-Sketch</a>